zefferno/SnakeMadness/README.md

 SnakeMadness!
 =============

-Snake Madness! (snake game remake) game created using the <canvas> element of HTML5.
+Snake Madness! (snake game remake) game created using the Canvas element of HTML5.

 Written for a web development course.